Expert advice

 How to Remove Grease and Oil Stains From Carpet

 Grease and oil are not water-soluble, so water spreads them.
-The absorb-then-degrease method that works on carpet and upholstery, the fabric-code rule, and why olefin carpet holds oily soil.
+The absorb-then-degrease method that works on carpet and rugs, the fibre rule, and why olefin carpet holds oily soil.

 How to Get Nail Polish Out of Carpet